ngcrawford/RADnome/INSTRUCTIONS.md

     --run-name test_run \
     --cores 3

+### Prepare your data:

+We did our best to ensure that RADnome can work with reads straight off the sequencer.
+Your R1 and R2 reads should be in seperate files.
+The read IDs are expected to be idential except for the last character which should either be 1 or 2 depending upon .
+In most cases this is the default.

 ### Updating RADnome:

 To update the RADnome code to the newest version you just need to pull the changes from the repo.
 Since you installed RADnome using the `develop` flag these changes will immediately populate through out your system.
 There is no need to run setup.py again.